mikeharding/cdsw-workshop-exercise-3/README.md

+# Exercise

-## Diabetes Patient Readmission Prediction Demo
+Diabetes Patient Readmission Prediction Demo3

-#### Created by Arun Pamulapati (apamulapati@cloudera.com)
+Created by Arun Pamulapati (apamulapati@cloudera.com)

-**Status**: In Testing/feedback stage

-**Steps**:
-1. Open a CDSW terminal and run setup.sh from console terminal.
+## Overview
+This exercise includes a Python workflow: data processing, analytics, and modeling.
+To complete this exercise:

+- Read the setup Instructions
+- Perform the Exercise Tasks

+## Setup Instructions

+The workshop environment uses a single set of credentials for all participants.
+To avoid collisions, your instructor will demonstrate the setup instructions.

+1. Review setup.sh but do not execute it.
 This script prepares necessary HDFS folders and ingests data.
-2. Create a Pythin Session and run datapreparation/preparedata.py
+2. Create a Python Session and run 1_preparedata.py
-- Gives schema
+ - Applies a schema
-- Transforms a new column isreadmitted
+ - Cretes a new column isreadmitted
  - Builds a parquet table

+## Exercise Tasks

-3. Create a Python session and run datascience/visualizedata.py
+1. In a Python session run 2_visualizedata.py
-4. Create a Python session and run datascience/buildmodel.py
+4. In a Python session run 3_buildmodel.py
-5. Create a Python session and run datascience/scoreonline.py Recommended Session Sizes: 2 CPU, 4 GB RAM
+5. In a Python session run 4_scoreonline.py

+Recommended Session Sizes: 2 vCPU, 4 GiB Memory